Tropical Storm Gordon brings hurricane warning to Gulf Coast

 The storm left many businesses on Florida’s Gulf Coast feeling shortchanged by the holiday weekend.
 The area has already been heavily impacted by this summer’s so-called “red tide”– massive algae blooms that have caused waves of dead marine life to wash up along the coast.

-Jenna Wright, owner of a coffee shop in Naples, Florida, told the Naples Daily News that she had expected higher numbers for the Labor Day weekend.
+Jenna Wright, owner of a coffee shop in Naples, Fla., told the Naples Daily News that she had expected higher numbers for the Labor Day weekend.

 “This is normally a decent weekend, but the storm and red tide aren’t helping,” Wright said.
 “We’re a beach coffee shop, and if people can’t go to the beach, then we won’t get any customers.”